icesi-ops/sd-exam1/README.md

 end
 ```

-now in the db block we need to do the sabe above
+now in the db block we need to do the same above
 ```ruby
 db.vm.provider "virtualbox" do |vb|
     vb.customize ["modifyvm", :id, "--memory", "512", "--cpus", "1", "--name", "db"]